Specials:-Pots Specials! Get PREMIUM Potted Roses for $39.25ea! Save 8%. Popular Varieties!

 3. 6 hours of direct sunlight - They will survive with less but will be spindly and produce less flower.
 More sun = more flowers and growth.

 4. Food - There are lots of products on the market.
-DO NOT FERTILIZE AT TIME OF PLANTING.
+DO NOT FERTILISE AT TIME OF PLANTING.
 Wait until the flowers start showing colour.
-Click here for more information on fertilizing roses.
+Click here for more information on fertilising roses.

 Planting Information: